2016 Camino Statistics: Nationalities and numbers

-The annual Camino statistics from the Pilgrims Office in Santiago give us some interesting insights into the Camino de Santiago.
+The 2016 Camino statistics from the Pilgrims Office in Santiago give us some interesting insights into the Camino de Santiago.
 This week we take a look at the number of pilgrims, where they come from and what age they are.

 The Pilgrims Office only accounts for pilgrims receiving the Compostela certificate, meaning they finished in Santiago.
 These figures don’t take into consideration the number of pilgrims who do not finish in Santiago, or those who don’t request the Compostela.

 A total of 277.854 pilgrims reached Santiago in 2016 and received their Compostela pilgrim certificate:

 Where are the Camino pilgrims from?
 Spaniards account for 44.71% (124.230) of the total number of pilgrims.
 After them, these are the top nationalities on the Camino de Santiago:

 - France 8.868 (3.19%)

 What are the ages of all pilgrims?